 Blackbody Radiation Calculator

-Blackbody radiation is one of the most useful ideas in thermal physics because it gives a clean, ideal standard for how hot objects emit light.
+This blackbody radiation calculator is built around one of thermal physics' most important ideas: an ideal object emits light in a pattern determined entirely by temperature.
 A perfect blackbody absorbs all incoming electromagnetic radiation and re-emits energy according only to its temperature.
 Real materials are never perfect, but many systems come close enough that the blackbody model becomes an excellent first approximation.
 Heated metal, furnace walls, thermal cameras, planets, and stars all reveal behavior that can be compared to a blackbody curve.
 That makes this calculator practical, not just theoretical.
-When you enter a wavelength and a temperature, you are asking a very specific question: for an ideal emitter at this temperature, how much radiant power appears at that wavelength?
+When you enter a wavelength and a temperature, you are asking a precise question: for an ideal emitter at this temperature, how much radiant power appears at that wavelength?

 The answer comes from Planck's law, one of the landmark results of modern physics.
 It describes how radiation is distributed across wavelengths, so it does more than tell you that hotter objects glow more brightly.
 It also tells you where in the spectrum that glow is concentrated.
 Cool objects mostly radiate in the infrared, while hotter ones push more of their output toward the visible or ultraviolet.
 That shift explains why a dim red-hot surface looks different from the white glare of a much hotter lamp filament or the bluish light of a hot star.
 The calculator below helps you see that relationship numerically, with wavelength entered in nanometers and temperature entered in kelvins.

-Using the calculator is straightforward, but it helps to know what each input means.
+This blackbody radiation calculator asks for a wavelength and a temperature because Planck's law needs both to locate one point on a spectrum.
 The wavelength field expects a value in nanometers, abbreviated nm.
 One nanometer is one billionth of a meter, so 500 nm lies in the visible part of the spectrum, around green light.
 The temperature field expects kelvins, abbreviated K. Kelvin is the absolute temperature scale used in physics, where 0 K is absolute zero.
 Everyday room temperature is roughly 293 K, a glowing filament may be a few thousand kelvins, and a star like the Sun has an effective surface temperature near 5778 K.

 1. Enter a wavelength in nanometers.
 Try a visible wavelength such as 450 nm, 500 nm, or 650 nm, or choose an infrared value such as 1000 nm.